teonistor/beamr/index.md

 However if you plan to simply generate LaTeX sources to use in an external engine (e.g. Sharelatex) you can do so without having texlive installed at all.

 Optional dependencies:
-- `PIL` package for certain more advanced image arrangement features
+- `PIL` package for certain more advanced image arrangement features (installable from Pip)
-- `pygmentize` executable for code listings using the *minted* environment
+- `pygmentize` executable for code listings using the *minted* environment (installable from your system package manager)

 ## Configuration